bb2qqq/zen_repo/Brain_Extension/readme.md

 Everyone nowadays have an extended brain, and this is mine.
-As said by Yue, everyone needs a knowledge wiki.

 Actually, this whole git system is part of my brain extension.